 You can often treat mild sinusitis without seeing a GP by:

-How to clean your nose with a salt water solution
+How to clean your nose with a homemade salt water solution

-- Mix a teaspoon of salt and a teaspoon of bicarbonate of soda into the water
+- Mix 1 teaspoon of salt and 1 teaspoon of bicarbonate of soda into the water.

-- Repeat these steps until your nose feels more comfortable
+- Repeat the first 5 steps up to 3 times a day until your nose feels more comfortable.

-You do not need to use all of the solution, but use a fresh one each day.
+You do not need to use all of the solution, but make a fresh solution each time you clean your nose.

 A pharmacist can help with sinusitis